 - a project / goal to work towards each and every month

-- access to you for periodic conference calls with prospective clients
+- your ability to follow up on your periodic leads and engage in conference calls with prospective clients

 The “Job” of Your Agents